gagibran/udemy-java-the-complete-java-developer-course/README.md

 This is a feature that allows the same method to process different types of data.

+Java developers often refer to it as **compile time polymorphism**, even though it has nothing to do with polymorphism in classes.

 This increases the readability of the code.
 [This Stack Overflow discussion](https://stackoverflow.com/questions/38537340/why-should-i-ever-overload-methods) is a good example on when we would use overloading.

 In practice, we declare the same method with different arguments.